brockfanning/nsdp-platform/www/_pages/data_availability.md

 ---
-title: Indicator overview
+title: Data Availability
-permalink: /indicator-overview/
+permalink: /reporting-status/
 layout: progress-summary
 ---
+# Reporting Status

 The reporting status gives you an overview of how many National Sustainable Development Plan indicators (https://www.gov.vu/index.php/resources/vanuatu-2030) of Vanuatu’s 2030 People’s Plan can currently be calculated.
 The time series for the calculation of the indicators are mainly based on data from official statistics, but